SamGRosen/samgrosen.github.io/_writings/two-truths.md

 <div id="four-blocks" class="graph-holder"></div>

 The spectral layout of this graph is noisier, but it should be apparent ASE does a relatively good job putting the red and brown points in a cluster while placing the green and purple in a different, somewhat overlapping, cluster.
-This matches the findings above as both the green and purple communities have very little within-block connectivity and relatively stronger connections to the red and brown communities.
+This matches the findings above as both the green and purple communities have very little within-block connectivity and relatively strong connections to the red and brown communities.

 When looking at the nLSE plot, with some noticeable overlap, the green and red points are in a cluster while the purple and brown points are in another.
 Looking at \\(\mathbf P\\) we can split it us as: